dehrenman/dehrenman.github.io/_posts/tit/2019-08-31-mohism-stoicism-and-the-engineers-way.markdown

 ## Mo Zi

-Of the great and not-so-great teachers leading the hundred schools, one in particular interests me.
+Of the great and not-so-great teachers leading the hundred schools, Mo Zi aligns especially to my values and the identity I'm hoping for.
 Engineer, philosopher, altruist, and somewhat of a stoic-ish character, the legacy of Mo Zi represents some of the values I try to have in my life.

 Here's a list of some of the things he represents -- or more like, I attribute to him, which I found in the stories about him: